cicsdev/cics-java-liberty-springboot-jms/blog.md

 ```

 Note: in order to take advantage of CICS integration and to call the JCICS API, the container factory should set its task executor to be the `DefaultManagedTaskExecutor`.
 Although this executor is a Liberty one it has been primed to supply CICS-enabled threads - thus Spring itself will be supplied CICS enabled threads.
-The sample code uses `setTaskExecutor(taskExecutor())` to achieve this because a `TSQ` class is used to write to the temporary storage queue "SPRINGQ".
+The sample code uses the `TSQ` class to write to a CICS temporary storage queue "SPRINGQ", and so we use `setTaskExecutor(taskExecutor())` to achieve the necessary JCICS integration.

 Without performing this action, the JmsListenerContainerFactory won't run on a CICS-enabled thread.
 If a request tries to use the JCICS API, you will experience the error below: